boblete/boblete.github.io/README.md

 https://soundcloud.com/boblet/choral-audio-test-01/s-8kBu3

 I create a choral audio test - based on some white noise and samples of the voice I aimed to look at giving a computer a voice.
-I wanted to see if I could create something that wouldnt be too boring that created the sound of the
+I wanted to see if I could create something that wouldnt be too boring that created the sound of the machine and was obviously

-Concept - Why Did I do this?
+Concept - Why did I do this?
-In or
+In order to understand the aesthetics of machine voices.

 Ambition - Why does this matter?
-To give
+To give the machines voiuces is to reveal them - what is the aesthetic nature of these voices/

 Results - why
-I personally like the results - however the response from the group triggered a range of emotions
+I personally like the results - however the response from the group triggered a range of emotions :

-Boredom from some - and I agree
+Boredom from some -  I agree
-Others thought it too continuous….that there was no breath to the voices This is an interesting comment
+Others thought it too continuous….that there was no breath to the voices This is an interesting comment and maybe that makes it the machine
 ________________

 Experiment 2
-Date Oct
+Date 2 Oct 2019

 What
 Mini mix